top of page

 Many kids today have too many toys.
 Just my personal opinion from having worked in many homes with children.
 And the parents agree.
 That’s why they call me in.

-The main culprit is often the grandparents (and other family members/friends).
+The main culprit is often the grand-parents (and other family members and friends).
 Understandably, the grandparents want to shower their grandchildren with toys.
 But excessive toys can cause problems on the receiving end:

 • Kids become ungrateful.